profile photo

 CS Ph.D.
 Student

-I am a first year CS Ph.D. student at the University of Washington Paul G. Allen School of Computer Science & Engineering.
-My current research interests lie within machine learning and computational sustainability.
+I am a fourth year CS Ph.D. student and NSF Graduate Research Fellow at the University of Washington Paul G. Allen School of Computer Science & Engineering.
+My research sits at the intersection of databases and HCI, with a focus on how people interact with data and AI systems.
 I am currently advised by Dr. Magda Balazinska

-Most recently, I was an undergraduate research intern with Microsoft Research.
-I worked with Asta Roseway and the rest of the Urban Innovation Group to build an air quality data visualization tool for environmental justice groups.
+Previously, I was an intern with Microsoft Research, where I worked with Asta Roseway and the rest of the Urban Innovation Group to build an air quality data visualization tool for environmental justice groups.

 At Howard University, I was an undergraduate research assistant in Dr. Gloria Washington's Affective Biometrics Lab.
 In the past, I've worked with Dr. Gillian Hayes' Social & Technological Action Research Group, and Dr. Laure Zanna's and Dr. Andrew Gordon Wilson's joint NYU CURP group.
 I am also a member of the Karsh STEM Scholars, a Ph.D. track development program.